Skip Navigation

 Reporting Misconduct by Instructional Personnel and Administrators

-All employees, educational support, instructional personnel and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
+All employees, educational support, instructional personnel, and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
-Reports of misconduct of employees should be made to the Head of School, Christina Sosnicki at christina_sosnicki@bereanwpb.org or 561-798-9300 Ext: 287.
-Reports of misconduct committed by administrators should be made to the School Superintendent of Grace Fellowship, Tim Flowers at tim@gograce.church or 561-333-4222 Ext: 257.
-Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
-Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in school’s 200 building mailroom, 301 teacher work room and in the cafeteria, and on our website at www.bereanchristianschool.org.
+Reports of misconduct by employees should be made to their immediate supervisor.
+Reports of misconduct by the Head of School should be made to the School Superintendent of Grace Fellowship.
+Legally sufficient allegations of misconduct by Florida-certified educators will be reported to the Office of Professional Practices Services.
+Policies and procedures for reporting misconduct by instructional personnel or school administrators that affects the health, safety, or welfare of a student are posted in the school’s 200-building mailroom, 301 teacher workroom and in the cafeteria, and on our website at www.bereanchristianschool.org.

 All employees and agents have an affirmative duty to report all actual or suspected cases of child abuse, abandonment, or neglect.
 Call 1-800-96-ABUSE or report online at: http://www.dcf.state.fl.us/abuse/report/